RoLex/feardc/openssl/readme.txt

 repository.
 The openssl/build/build_mingw.bat script has been used to compile MinGW static libraries.

-Alternatively openssl/build/build_cygwin.sh for CygWin users.
+Alternatively openssl/build/build_cygwin.sh for Cygwin and Msys users.

 Patches in the openssl/build/patches directory have been applied.